jbirddog/blue/README.md

 08   - ( a d -- a' ) write dword to addr, push new addr on the data stack 09   - ( a q -- a' ) write qword to addr, push new addr on the data stack

+0a   - ( -- n ) push stack depth on the data stack